Yigal Carmon: On the English version of Al-Jazeera TV

 "If they copy the Arabic version...into English, then they will be committing suicide.
-Because the whole world will see what role Al Jazeera is playing in making the Muslim world extreme....[On the other hand, if the two channels were to take different stances on global issues, the organization would be] 'speak[ing] from two sides of its mouth'.
+Because the whole world will see what role Al Jazeera is playing in making the Muslim world extreme....[On the other hand, if the two channels were to take different stances on global issues, the organization would be] 'speak[ing] from two sides of its mouth'."

 Criticism

-Journalist Brian Whitaker has accused Carmon of presenting false testimony to Congress when he allegedly misrepresented a Gallup poll.
+Journalist Brian Whitaker in 2002 accused Carmon of presenting false testimony to Congress when he allegedly misrepresented a Gallup poll.
 Responding to his charge of having an agenda, Carmon wrote "You are right: we do have an agenda.
 As an institute of research, we want MEMRI to present translations to people who wish to be informed on the ideas circulating in the Middle East.
 We aim to reflect reality.
 If knowledge of this reality should benefit one side or another, then so be it."

 Regarding Whitaker's criticism of Carmon's "political background", Carmon responded that:

 "You continually refer to my supposed "political background" as if I had something to hide, and I wonder if I am your real target here.
 As a civil servant and adviser on counter-terrorism to both Yitzhak Shamir and Yitzhak Rabin, prime ministers from opposing camps, my role was not a political appointment.
 If your complaint is that I am Israeli, then please say so."

 Carmon also questioned Whitaker's own biases, stating that:

-I note your website is "Al-Bab", ("The Gateway" in Arabic).
+I note your website is "Al-Bab" ("The Gateway" in Arabic).
 Would I be justified in concluding that you are not, in fact, completely neutral about the Middle East, even though you are Middle East editor of a national newspaper?
 I wonder how you would judge an editor whose website was called "Ha-Sha-ar" ("The Gateway" in Hebrew)?

-Whilst not addressing this counterargument, Whitaker re-asserted his points about the misrepresentation of relevant Gallup poll.